• Skip to main content

 FromThePage is the new name.
 It not as lovely as some of the ones that came out of a brainstorming session (like "HandWritten"), but at least there are no existing software products that use it.
 I went ahead and registered fromthepage.com and fromthepage.org under the assumption that I'd be able to pull off the WordPress model of open-source software that's also hosted for a fee.

-Filed Under: history, names
+Filed Under: names Tagged With: history

 Primary Sidebar